webonyx/graphql-php/examples/02-schema-definition-language/README.md

-# Parsing GraphQL IDL shorthand
+# Schema Definition Language

-Same as the Hello world example but shows how to build GraphQL schema from shorthand and wire up some resolvers
+Same as the Hello world example, but shows how to use schema definition language and wire up some resolvers as plain functions.

 ### Run locally
 ```